Carbon-for-Developers/carbon-sdks/ruby/README.md

 Flag to control whether or not to include file-level metadata in the response.
 This metadata will be included in the `content_metadata` field of each document along with chunk/embedding level metadata.

+##### high_accuracy: `Boolean`<a id="high_accuracy-boolean"></a>
+Flag to control whether or not to perform a high accuracy embedding search.
+By default, this is set to false.
+If true, the search may return more accurate results, but may take longer to complete.

 #### 🔄 Return<a id="🔄-return"></a>